-- Peng et al. (2023) design an experiment where freelance computer programmers are given access to and encouraged to use GitHub Copilot, which (at the time of the experiment) was powered by OpenAI Codex (GPT-3).
-Participants were given the task of implementing a HTTP server on JavaScript, a popular language for which resources and subroutines are readily available, and GPT-3 was already trained on these resources.
+experiment) was powered by OpenAI Codex (GPT-3).
+Participants were given the task of implementing an HTTP server on JavaScript, a popular language for which resources and subroutines are readily available, and GPT-3 was already trained on these resources.
 They compare the experimental treatment group to a control group that is not given access to GitHub Copilot.
 They find that the treatment group performed the assigned tasks on average 55.8% faster than the control group.
-As an aside, like the other studies I mention here, Peng et al. find that these improvements come from otherwise less well-performing subjects. - Noy and Zhang (2023) design an online experiment where individuals in a range of white-collar occupations are recruited and presented with simple writing tasks (in particular, tasks like writing press releases, short reports and analyses that are designed to take 20 to 30 minutes and resemble real life tasks in the participants' occupations).
+As an aside, like the other studies I mention here, Peng et al. find that these improvements come from otherwise less well-performing subjects.

+- Noy and Zhang (2023) design an online experiment where individuals from a range of white-collar occupations are recruited and presented with simple writing tasks (in particular, tasks like writing press releases, short reports and analyses that are designed to take 20 to 30 min and resemble real-life tasks in the participants' occupations).
 The treatment group is given access to and encouraged to use ChatGPT-3.5, while the control group is not.
 They verify that there is very low usage of ChatGPT in the control group.
 They estimate that ChatGPT enables, on average, 40% faster completion of the task at hand.
 They also estimate an 18% improvement in quality scores, as judged by peers and ChatGPT-based scoring of the output.
 In their case, too, the gains come mostly from subjects that performed less well before the experiment. - Brynjolfsson et al. (2023) is the only study that I am aware of that looks at the use of generative AI tools in a real business setting with a careful experimental design.
 The business they focus on is a customer service provider, which uses a custom generative AI tool to help customer service associates.
 The rollout took the form of a treatment group getting access to this tool, while the control group did not.
 Brynjolfsson, Li and Raymond evaluate the impact of the rollout on cost savings, by focusing on how quickly tasks (open customer tickets) are resolved.
 They also look at self-reported customer satisfaction.
-They find a significant improvement in the speed with which tasks are completed by customer service associates-an effect of about 14% on average.
-However, they additionally estimate a slight and statistically insignificant decline in quality, as judged by the users themselves.
+They find a significant improvement in the speed with which tasks are completed by customer service associates an effect of about 14% on average.
+They additionally estimate a slight and statistically insignificant decline in quality, however, as judged by the users themselves.
 Like the other studies, Brynjolfsson, Li and Raymond find that the results are predominantly among the lower-performing, less expert employees.
 In fact, they estimate that the top quintile of associates experience no improvement at all.